andig/gravo/README.md

   5. start creating dashboards and panels:

-      5.1 for metric you can use the channelname if the channel is public or the channel UUID.
+      5.1 for metric you can use the channel name if the channel is public or the channel UUID.

       5.2 optional: If you use the UUID it's recommended to change the target name by adding the following line to "Additional JSON Data":